Milestone-Proposal:Parametron, 1954

 Photo 2 Eiichi Goto adjusting the memory section of Parametron computer PC-1 (Source: Information Processing Society of Japan)

-PC-1 was used by many scientific reseachers after it became operational in March 1958.
+PC-1 was used by many scientific researchers after it became operational in March 1958.
 It had profound impact on the Japanese computer industry and scientific community.
 Details of the PC-1, especially the software side, are thoroughly described in Eiichi Wada's lecture materials from the Parametron Memorial Lecture held in 2008, commemorating 50 years since PC-1's implementation [11].
+Libraries and calculation done on PC-1 are summarized in Appendix II.

 Influence of Parametron Technology and Goto's Achievements

-At a time when vacuum tubes demanded frequent upkeep and early transistors proved costly and unreliable, the parametron filled a critical niche, earning Goto the prestigious IRE Browder J. Thompson Memorial Prize in 1961 [A1] for his seminal paper, “The Parametron, a Digital Computing Element Which Utilizes Parametric Oscillation” [Proc.
+At a time when vacuum tubes with the inherent short life cycle demanded frequent upkeep and early transistors proved costly and unreliable, the parametron filled a critical niche, earning Goto the prestigious IRE Browder J. Thompson Memorial Prize in 1961 [A1] for his seminal paper, “The Parametron, a Digital Computing Element Which Utilizes Parametric Oscillation” [Proc.
 IRE, Aug.
 1959].
-This accolade underscored the technology’s profound impression on both industry and academia, cementing Goto’s reputation as a visionary innovator.
+This award underscored the technology’s profound impression on both industry and academia, cementing Goto’s reputation as a visionary innovator.

 Conclusion